Antipolar ordering of topological defects in active liquid crystals: CONCLUSIONS

 \subsection{METHODS}

-\textbf{Numerical solver \& defect tracking.} To simulate Eq.~\eqref{e:dimless}, we implemented a numerical algorithm that evolves the real and imaginary parts $\gl(t,\bs r)$ and $\mu(t,\bs r)$ of the complex order parameter $\psi$ in time for periodic boundary conditions in space. \markblue{The algorithm solves Eq.~\eqref{e:dimless} pseudospectrally in space using $N_\ell=256$ or $N_\ell=512$ lattice points in each direction.
-Spectral analysis shows that $N_\ell =256$ is generally sufficient to resolve the fine-structure of the numerical solutions~(Supplementary Fig. S6)}.
+\textbf{Numerical solver \& defect tracking.} To simulate Eq.~\eqref{e:dimless}, we implemented a numerical algorithm that evolves the real and imaginary parts $\gl(t,\bs r)$ and $\mu(t,\bs r)$ of the complex order parameter $\psi$ in time for periodic boundary conditions in space.
+The algorithm solves Eq.~\eqref{e:dimless} pseudospectrally in space using $N_\ell=256$ or $N_\ell=512$ lattice points in each direction and a simulation box of size $L = 6\pi$ (Fig. 2 and 4) or $L = 18\pi$ (Fig. 3, 5-7).
+Spectral analysis shows that $N_\ell =256$ is generally sufficient to resolve the fine-structure of the numerical solutions~(Supplementary Fig. S6).
 The algorithm steps forward in time using a modified exponential time-differencing fourth-order Runge-Kutta method~\cite{Kassam} with time step $\Delta t \leq 2^{-10}$.
 Simulations were initialized with either a single defect pair or random field configurations $\{\lambda(0,\bs r),\mu(0,\bs r)\}$.
 Defects are located at the intersections of the zero-contours of $\gl$ and $\mu$, their positions tracked by implementing James Munkres' variant of the Hungarian assignment algorithm~\cite{Munkres} (Supplementary Information).